fkarg/fkarg.github.io/drafts/longtermplans.md

 - If I achieved all my goals _except_ this one, would I be satisfied?

-Keep only those being essential, of high priority or which would leave you unsatisfied when not achieved.
+Keep only those being essential, of high priority or which would leave you unsatisfied if not achieved.

-Reduce your list of goals to four to seven (less goals increase overall chances of achieving them) to actually work on.
+Reduce your list of goals to three to seven (less goals increase overall chances of achieving them) to actually work on.

 Take a short break.
 You deserve it.